Cemtrex (NASDAQ:CETX) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Cemtrex (NASDAQ:CETX – Free Report) in a research note issued to investors on Wednesday.
-The brokerage issued a hold rating on the industrial products company’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of Cemtrex (NASDAQ:CETX – Get Free Report) in a report issued on Thursday.
+The firm set a “hold” rating on the industrial products company’s stock.

 Cemtrex Stock Performance

-Cemtrex (NASDAQ:CETX – Get Free Report) last released its earnings results on Tuesday, May 14th.
-The industrial products company reported ($1.46) earnings per share for the quarter.
+Cemtrex (NASDAQ:CETX – Get Free Report) last announced its earnings results on Tuesday, May 14th.
+The industrial products company reported ($1.46) earnings per share (EPS) for the quarter.
+The firm had revenue of $17.16 million during the quarter.
 Cemtrex had a negative net margin of 7.64% and a negative return on equity of 74.68%.
-The business had revenue of $17.16 million during the quarter.
-During the same period in the prior year, the business posted ($0.75) earnings per share.
+During the same period in the previous year, the business posted ($0.75) earnings per share.

 About Cemtrex